Pacific National Exhibition: Structures

 The PNE grounds contains several buildings and exhibition halls.
 The PNE Forum is a 45000 sqft exhibition facility that is used for large displays and trade shows.
 Rollerland is a 19800 sqft exhibition, banquet hall and venue for the Terminal City Roller Derby.

 Two buildings on the PNE grounds are indoor arenas.
 The Pacific Coliseum is multi-purpose arena that holds 15,713 permanent seats, with provisions for 2,000 temporary seats for concerts and certain sports.
 The PNE Agrodome is a smaller indoor arena with 3,000 permanent seats, with provisions to expand up to 5,000 seats.
 Entertainment facilities includes the Garden Auditorium, a building that features a built-in stage and dance hall.
-The PNE grounds also features an amphitheatre with bench-style seating for 4,500 visitors, and an outdoor event venue named the Freedom Mobile Arch, to be opened in 2026.
+The PNE grounds also features an outdoor amphitheatre named the Freedom Mobile Arch, which opened in 2026.
 It is the largest free-span timber frame in the world.

 Other buildings on the PNE grounds includes the Livestock Barns, a large multi-use facility, and the organization's administrative offices.